-When you need the perfect subtle touch in any room of your home, consider textured wall art!
-Textured canvas art can be created with plaster for an incredible DIY project, or you can source some affordable textured art pieces right here in this round-up.
+When you need the perfect subtle touch in any room of your home, consider plaster canvas art!
+This textured art can be an incredible DIY project, or you can source some affordable pieces right here in this round-up.

 You don’t always need a bold, vibrant statement from your wall art.
 Sometimes a quiet, restful moment is more impactful.